deanishe/www.deanishe.net/content/post/alfred-workflow-variables.md

 #### Modifier-level variables ####

 Modifier-level variables are only passed downstream when the corresponding `item` is actioned with the appropriate modifier key pressed.
-They **replace** item-level variables (i.e. if a modifier sets any variables, Alfred ignores any variables set on its parent `item`).
+They **replace** item-level variables (i.e. if a modifier sets any variables, Alfred ignores any variables set on its parent `item`) and override root-level variables.

 As above, `browser` is set to `Safari` by default and `Google Chrome` for Reddit.
 But you can also pass `browser=Google Chrome` for Google by holding ⌘ when actioning it: